jinchenglee/CarND-Vehicle-Detection/README.md

 ![alt text][image3]

 ####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+Examples of working pipeline

-Ultimately I searched on three scales using YCrCb colorspac, only 1-channel HOG features on luminance channel plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using YCrCb colorspace, only 1-channel HOG features on luminance channel plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]

 Efforts to improve performance (accuracy and stability) of the design:
 1. Big and small searching window for different scale (described in above section).
-2. Only allow predictions above certain confidence level to be counted in as valid prediction to avoid false positive at very beginning. this is mained by code below leverage class variable pred_confidence_threshold.
+2. Only allow predictions above certain confidence level to be counted in as valid prediction to avoid false positive at very beginning. this is achieved by code below leverage class variable pred_confidence_threshold.
 3. Maintain a heatmap history to average out temporal variances so the detection window is more stable.

 All these features are easily changable to fine-tune as class variables in __init__().